-If you were hurt in this type of accident, you can benefit from getting a Quakertown pedestrian accident lawyer from Ostroff Injury Law on your side.
+If you were hurt in this type of accident, you can benefit from getting a Quakertown pedestrian accident lawyer from Ostroff Godshall Injury and Accident Lawyers on your side.
 Founding Partner Jon Ostroff and Managing Partner Rich Godshall have spent over 30 years fighting for injured clients.
 They have won large verdicts in thousands of accident claims across Pennsylvania.

 For example, in one case, our team represented a pedestrian who was struck by a fracking truck and suffered a severe shoulder injury that required surgery.
 We successfully recovered $450,000 for our client.

 Pedestrian accidents often result in devastating, long-term injuries.
 You don’t want to risk your chances of recovering compensation by filing your case alone.
 Get help from one of our skilled personal injury attorneys to give yourself the best chance at success.

 Understanding Liability in a Pedestrian Accident Case

 It may seem like common sense that a driver who hits and injures a pedestrian would be legally at fault for the pedestrian’s injuries, but that is not strictly true in every situation.
 As with any other personal injury case, legal liability for a pedestrian accident is established by proving someone else caused your injuries through negligence.